Skip to Content

 How to Grow I’itoi Onions

-In 2005 when I took the Master Gardener classes, they gave each student a couple of withered, sad-looking I’itoi onion bulbs.
-I was disappointed and thought, “there’s no way these will grow.
+In 2015 when I took the Master Gardener classes, they gave each student a couple of withered, sad-looking I’itoi onion bulbs.
+I was disappointed and thought, “There’s no way these will grow.

 I was wrong.
-That couple of I’itoi onions has multiplied into thousands of bulbs that have since been eaten, planted, and shared with many others.
+Those of I’itoi onions have multiplied into thousands of bulbs that have since been eaten, planted, and shared with many others.

 I’itoi onions tolerate and thrive in the Sonoran Desert’s difficult growing conditions.
 I’itoi onions (pronounced “EE-EE-toy”) have a long history in the Sonoran Desert.
 According to legend, I’itoi – the creator of the O’odham people – called his people together and presented them with onions to plant and share.
 Learn how to grow I’itoi onions with these tips.